 Exemption from the requirement of a work permit

-Certain groups of foreign nationals (non-EU/EEA or Nordic citizens) are, because of their professional field or specific situation, exempted from the requirement of a work permit.
+Certain groups of foreign nationals (non-EU/EEA or Nordic citizens) may be exempt from the requirement of a work permit because of their professional field or specific situation,

 If you are going to work in Denmark you can be

 - exempt for a maximum of 40 days per year if you are member of a board